JustThatKing/MO2077/readme.md

 ## Post-Installation

 ### Starting the Game

+**If** you want to use Appearance Menu Mod, I have included it to prove it functions with this setup.
+Simply open the "Game Folder Files" folder in your modlist install location, and copy the archive files into /Cyberpunk 2077/archive/pc/mod.
+If you do not wish to use this mod or test it, you can ignore these files.

 Head over to the installation folder and locate an executable named ModOrganizer.exe and launch it.
 Once its launched there will be a dropdown box